 - Select which files you want to recover.
 You can either recover entire folders or select specific files.
 Additionally, you can sort the results in a number of different ways and even enable file type filters, which can greatly help if you’re looking for specific file types, such as Word documents or pictures.

 - Begin the recovery process by clicking the Recover button.
 You will be asked to choose a suitable recovery directory.
-Again, pick a location on a different storage device than the one where the deleted folder was located
+Again, pick a location on a different storage device than the one where the deleted folder was located.

-Method 2: Use the File History Feature
+Method 1: Use the File History Feature

 If you’ve enabled Windows’ built-in backup tool, called File History, you may be able to retrieve a deleted folder without using third-party software.

 When enabled, File History automatically backs up all your libraries (folders like Documents, Music, Pictures, Videos, and Desktop), so any sub-folder deleted from these locations should be backed up.
+As a result, you can recover deleted folders from desktop in Windows or any other library location using File History backups.

 I personally like to access my File History backups through the classic Control Panel: